rogerpadilla/nukak/README.md

 const app = express();

 app
-  // ...other routes may go before and/or after (as usual) .use(
+  // ...
+  .use(
     '/api',
-    // this will generate CRUD REST APIs for the entities.
+    // this will generate CRUD REST APIs for the entities. entitiesMiddleware({
       // all entities will be automatically exposed unless
-    // 'include' or 'exclude' options are provided entitiesMiddleware({
+      // 'include' or 'exclude' options are provided
       exclude: [Confirmation],
     })
   );